Allergy Support for Primary Schools

 • Is playdough safe for children with allergies?

-• Is there a risk for children with allergies from cosmetics, such as nappy creams and sun cream?
+• Is there a risk for students with allergies from cosmetics and sun cream?

 • Could children kissing each other be a risk?